Kapitel-Icon

 The choice of the fat for confectionery yeast doughs takes place according to qualitative, technological or economic demands.

-Pastry margarine or butter are most frequently used, vegetable oil is used less often.
-Due to the higher melting point of pastry margarines in comparison to butter, the doughs are more stable and have a higher fermentation tolerance at common fermentation temperatures of 32° C.
+Margarine or butter are most frequently used, vegetable oil is used less often.
+Due to the higher melting point of margarines in comparison to butter, the doughs are more stable and have a higher fermentation tolerance at common fermentation temperatures of 32° C.

 Butter is, particularly for reasons of taste, used for high-quality baked goods.
 Here cooler doughs are used during the entire process to achieve optimum results.
 Vegetable oils are used less often.
 They are used for confectionery yeast doughs to a percentage of up to 10 % based on flour.
 The doughs with vegetable oil are softer and have less fermentation stability.